daorti/PowerBIWorkshop/README.md

 * Sharing our content
 * Use mobile applications

-Before starting the Hand on Lab, [check the prerequisites.](https://github.com/daorti/PowerBIWorkshop/tree/master/)
+Before starting the Hands on Lab, please [check the prerequisites.](https://github.com/daorti/PowerBIWorkshop/tree/master/Prerequisites)

 ## Overview
 The training is broken down in four self contained modules: